-I just led a networking workshop with this same title the other day and wow, the room was packed with eager folks.
+I just led a networking workshop especially for introverts with this same title the other day.
+Wow, the room was packed with eager folks.
 I had to turn some people away!

 Clearly there’s a big unmet need for help with networking, especially among introverts who often say they feel like they have to put on an extrovert mask to network.
 Not true!

-The best way to capture some of the workshop lessons is to quote some of the participants.
-(Only used if they gave me permission.)
+The best way to capture some of the workshop lessons is to quote some of the participants on what they gained from the workshop.
+(Quoted with permission.)

 - “It is helpful understanding what networking is.
 I do like a lot of networking activities and will focus on those.” ~Kim

 - “I don’t have to be someone I’m not.
 I can work with who I am.” ~Anonymous

 - “Find networking opportunities among the things you already enjoy.” ~Anonymous

 - “Oh right, do what I already enjoy!
 Aha.
 I’m going to host a lunch for ladies I like.” ~Lisa